 - The spots do not usually scar unless they are badly scratched.

-- In some cases, some spots become infected with bacteria.
+- In some cases, some spots become infected with germs (bacteria).
 If this occurs, the surrounding skin becomes red and sore.
-Antibiotics may then be needed.
+Antibiotic medication may then be needed.

-- Inflammation of the lung (pneumonia) is a rare complication affecting about 1 in 100 adults with chickenpox.
+- Inflammation of the lung (pneumonia) is a complication affecting about 1 in 10 adults with chickenpox.
+People who smoke are more likely to get this.

-- Inflammation of the brain (encephalitis) is a very rare complication.
+- Inflammation of the brain (encephalitis) and ataxia (problems co-ordinating movements) are very rare complications.

-Therefore, although serious complications are rare, it is best to be vigilant.
+Therefore, although serious complications are rare, it is best to be watchful.
 See a doctor if you develop any worrying symptoms that you are unsure about such as:

 - Breathing problems.